 b.
 You can buy insurance policies from various companies that specialize in this type of insurance.

 a.
 The agent and company can make a difference in the same way that automobile and home insurance companies can vary.

 b.
 It is often good to buy from a reputable forwarding company like BGI.
 Not only do they use solely A-rated insurers, but they can also offer special rates because of the volume of business they do with the insurance companies.

 c.
 The other advantage of buying from the logistics company is convenience.
-They’ll do the shopping for you, comparing companies and their rates for the type of shipping and the specific products you’re moving.
+They’ll do the shopping for you by comparing different companies and their rates for the shipping mode and the specific products you’re moving.

 d.
 Freight forwarding companies with experience develop sensitivities toward risk.
 BGI insisted an artist insure his painting going overseas.
 When the painter balked, BGI found a workaround that made the insurance + shipping costs equal to the shipping costs alone from another quote.
 Unfortunately, the piece of art had a forklift driven through it in a warehouse accident.
 Though there is no replacement for the artist’s work, at least the dollars were recouped.

 Choose the right insurance and the right logistics company to protect against loss.
 You’ll sleep better.